devjeetsahoo/Hospital-Analytics/README.md

      ![Image]()

-*   **Feedback Volume per Doctor:** A donut chart displaying the volume of patient feedback for each doctor, highlighting areas where improvements may be needed.
-This visualization allows for quick identification of doctors with the highest and lowest feedback volumes.
+*   **Average Rating Per Doctor:** A donut chart illustrating the average patient rating (on a scale likely from 1-5) for each doctor.
+Each slice of the donut represents a different doctor, with the size of the slice corresponding to their average rating.
+This visualization facilitates quick identification of doctors with the highest and lowest average ratings, enabling targeted interventions to improve patient satisfaction.
+The chart includes the doctor's name and their average rating value.

     ![Image]()